jgorset/fandjango/README.md

 ## About

-Fandjango makes it stupidly easy to create Facebook applications with Django:
+Fandjango makes it stupidly easy to create Facebook applications with Django.

+## Usage

     @facebook_authorization_required
     def view(request):